Belleek Pottery is one of Northern Ireland's oldest and most fascinating attractions having celebrated its 160th year in business in 2017.

 Established in 1857, Belleek Pottery holds a very special place in the cultural and commercial heritage of Co Fermanagh.
 Situated in the picturesque village of Belleek on the banks of the Lough Erne, this imposing building is home to the world famous Belleek Fine Parian China and Belleek Visitor Centre.
 Visitors can partake in guided tours, take a walk around the on-site museum, visit the audio visual theatre and showroom and enjoy refreshments in the restaurant.
 There is also a gift shop where visitors can purchase authentic Belleek products.

-NEW for 2017 - Belleek Pottery has launched the new "Mr Bloomfield Trail" for younger visitors.
+Belleek Pottery has launched the new "Mr Bloomfield Trail" for younger visitors.

 The tour, which gives recognition to John Caldwell Bloomfield as an important character in the development of Belleek Pottery, is animated through a series of wall mounted colourful cartoon plaques with bite size interpretation, appealing to younger visitors.
 Children will follow The Bloomfield Trail Map answering clues along the way.